 Medieval fortifications, a warren of subterranean tunnels, a vibrant art scene and a relaxed modern lifestyle, all in Maastricht

-We can arrange a walking tour of Maastricht’s friendly historic district, send you in a boat down the Maas as far as Liège in Belgium or arrange a bicycle rental for a cruise along the winding canals.
+We can arrange a walking tour of Maastricht’s historic district, send you in a boat down the Maas as far as Liège in Belgium or arrange a bicycle rental for a ride alongside the winding canals.

 A distinctly cosmopolitan city with a flair that feels more Belgian or French than Dutch, Maastricht is also known for its lively bar scene, fine dining and strong appreciation of fine art.
 Stop by the east-side Wyck district, a cobbled shopping area rich with restaurants and bars that combines old and new architecture.
 While you’re there, see the modern silo-like tower of the Bonnefantenmuseum, and take in some art by Dutch Masters as well as modern artists.

 Maastricht also boasts an underground city, a wide network of caves and tunnels built over the centuries since medieval times.
-The caves that remain are spread throughout the city and its outskirts, but they were once linked by over 20,000 passages, dug out of the marl for mining but repurposed to plan surprise attacks during sieges, hide munitions underground and shelter the population during the bombings of World War II.
+The caves that remain are spread throughout the city and its outskirts, but they were once linked by more than 20,000 passages, dug out of the marl for mining.
+Over the years, they were repurposed to aid with surprise attacks during sieges, hide munitions underground and shelter the population during the bombings of World War II.

-You can take advantage of other means of seeing the city as well, including bicycle tours along the canals and boat trips along the Maas.
+You can also explore the city on bicycle tours alongside the canals and boat trips along the Maas.
 If you like, you can even take the boat as far as Liège in Belgium on a day trip.
 From Maastricht, you can also reach Cologne, Brussels and Luxembourg City by car in under two hours.

 Best time to visit Maastricht

-Maastricht is best from May to October, when warmer weather allows the many outdoor squares and terraces to come alive with entertainment.
+Maastricht is at its best from May to October, when warmer weather brings the city's many outdoor squares and terraces to life.
 Visiting from November through January is still possible, though you’ll need to be prepared for colder, sometimes freezing weather, limited restaurant options and many hotels and museums closing for yearly renovations.
 February and early March, however, see a large surge in visitors for the city’s renowned Carnival.